NeuralEnsemble/libNeuroML/doc/install.rst

 ::

     cd neuroml/examples
     python build_network.py

 The standard examples can also be found :doc:`examples`.

 Unit tests
 ----------

-To run unit tests cd to the directory '/neuoroml/test' and use the python unittest module discover method:
+To run unit tests cd to the directory `neuroml/test` and use the Python unittest module discover method:

 ::

+    cd neuroml/test/
     python -m unittest discover

-If everything worked your output should look something like this:
+If all tests passed correctly, your output should look something like this:

 ::